cyrusobrien/cyrusobrien/_pages/RelPol225.md

 <span style="color:maroon">I have set up forums for your small groups on Canvas, in the "Collaborations" tab.
 When you click on it, you'll find a GoogleDoc that you share with the other members of your group. **I expect Google Docs to be a bit of a clunky platform, and I invite you to use whatever platform is best, so long as you can paste your transcipt into Google Docs so Emily and I can review your chats.** Personally, I think chatting inside Google Hangouts may best, though Slack and old fashioned text messaging also promise to be effective.
 You're also welcome to conduct a conference call or video call with your small group, so long as you rotate taking notes and making those notes available to me and Emily by the end of the day on Friday.</span>

-<span style="color:maroon">**I ask that you conclude each chat session by attempting to articulate a "So What?!" statement or two, and by creating a short list of key terms that could be used for the final exam.**</span> Using online chat functions is slower than talking face-to-face, so I expect your small group chats to take an hour or so.
+<span style="color:maroon">**I ask that you conclude each chat session by attempting to articulate a "So What?!" statement or two, and by creating a short list of key terms that could be used for the final exam.** Using online chat functions is slower than talking face-to-face, so I expect your small group chats to take an hour or so.</span>

 <span style="color:maroon">I will circulate discussion questions to guide your chats on Thursdays by 10am CDT.</span>